The Hartford Foundation recognizes the power of public policy to increase the impact of our investments.

 Our staff has deep knowledge and experience and is often invited to inform policymakers and to participate in federal, state and municipal policymaking workgroups that affect our region.
 The Hartford Foundation offers testimony to the state legislature and Congress based upon our experience in key issue areas and the needs in the Greater Hartford region.

-Hartford Foundation President Jay Williams serves as a member of Governor Lamont’s Workforce Council where he is working to have Connecticut prioritize the preconditions and solutions for inclusive economic growth.
+Hartford Foundation President and CEO Jay Williams serves as a member of Governor Lamont’s Workforce Council where he is working to have Connecticut prioritize the preconditions and solutions for inclusive economic growth.
 He also serves on the board of AdvanceCT (formerly known as CERC), a nonprofit organization seeking to foster business growth in the state in collaboration with the Connecticut Department of Economic and Community Development to attract and keep businesses in Connecticut.
 Jay’s work on the AdvanceCT board will allow him to further the Foundation’s emphasis on prioritizing opportunity for the people who already live and work in Connecticut as drivers of the state's economic growth.